Ants on any plant are never a good sight. They can multiply very quickly, which means that they can cover the whole plant in a very short time.

 Once they have created their nest, in case of a colder temperature, they will move even deeper under the soil.

-How to get rid of ants?
+How to get rid of ants on basil?

 Here are just a few ways that can help you get rid of ants on your basil plant.